 “We had less than nine months to migrate about 30,000 users, stand up a new corporate IT platform, build two new data centers and connect a global network of 56 locations,” he says.
 “We needed to take risks and even break some things along the way, but we fixed them quickly and ultimately finished the separation two weeks early.”

-Strock, who spoke in January at the Krannert Executive Forum, offers similar wisdom to today’s business students.
+Strock, a former speaker at the Krannert Executive Forum, offers similar wisdom to today’s business students.

 “The most important lesson to learn is how to think about things, how to solve problems and how to get up the curve quickly on technology, because whatever is current today is going to start to being obsolete tomorrow,” he says.
 “That's an exponential function, so you really need to take advantage of all the opportunities that Krannert and Purdue offer you.”